Need help with your Discussion

 Perceived Strengths in Corporate Governance

-Remember that good governance exists in an organization when the management of resources and the affairs of the entity are conducted in a way that can be defined as open, transparent, answerable, and just (Chung, Farrar, Puri, & Thorne, 2010).
+Remember that good governance exists in an organization when the management of resources and the entity’s affairs are conducted in a way that can be open, transparent, answerable, and just (Chung, Farrar, Puri, & Thorne, 2010).
 Accountability is the fundamental feature of good governance, and for the organization, this is represented by the existence of the board of directors made up of three members.
 Essentially, the board of directors is an accountability system that provides oversight over the operations and activities of an organization on behalf of the other members.
 Having two independent directors sitting on the board is a strength that can only be considered tentatively as an approach to provide oversight to the operations of STARBUCKS.

 Overview of Perceived Inherent and Control Risks